drpetersonfernandes/BatchConvertToCHD/ReadMe.md

 ## Acknowledgements

-- Uses CHDMAN from the [MAME project](https://www.mamedev.org/) for CHD conversion
+- Use CHDMAN from the [MAME project](https://www.mamedev.org/) for CHD conversion
 - Developed by [Pure Logic Code](https://www.purelogiccode.com)